-We have substantially revised our valuation model for Novogen to reflect the termination of the Anisina development programme, the addition of GDC-0084 following the completion of the inlicensing transaction, and longer development timelines for Cantrixil and Trilexium.
+We have substantially revised our valuation model for Novogen to reflect the termination of the Anisina development program, the addition of GDC-0084 following the completion of the inlicensing transaction, and longer development timelines for Cantrixil and Trilexium.
 We have valued GDC-0084 under two different development scenarios for GBM - in addition to our base case valuation, which assumes market launch in 2025 following completion of a Phase III trial, we have also valued GDC-0084 assuming accelerated approval with a launch in 2021.

-As a result of these changes our base case valuation of Novogen has declined to A\$86m (previously A\$112m) or A\$0.18/share undiluted (vs A\$0.26/share) and A\$0.17/share after diluting for options and convertible notes (vs A\$0.23/share).
-Novogen is also listed on NASDAQ under the code NVGN, with each NASDAQ-listed ADR representing 25 ordinary shares.
-Our undiluted base case valuation equals US\$3.39 per ADR at current exchange rates (previously US\$4.95 per ADR).
-Note that the per-share value accounts for the shares issued as part of the acquisition of Glioblast (A\$1.5m in shares) but not the Glioblast milestone payments (potentially A\$1.25m of shares in FY18 on initiation of Phase II, and a further A\$1.25m potentially payable in FY20 on successful completion of Phase II).
+As a result of these changes our base case valuation of Novogen has declined to \$66m (previously \$86m) or \$3.39/ADR undiluted (vs \$4.95/ADR) and \$3.23/ADR after diluting for options and convertible notes.
+Novogen's primary listing is on the ASX under the code NRT; each NASDAQ-listed ADR represents 25 ordinary shares.
+Our undiluted base case valuation equals A\$0.18 per ASX-listed ordinary share at current exchange rates.
+Note that the per-ADR value accounts for the shares issued as part of the acquisition of Glioblast (\$1.1m in shares) but not the Glioblast milestone payments (potentially \$1.0m of shares in FY18 on initiation of Phase II, and a further \$1.0m potentially payable in FY20 on successful completion of Phase II).

-In both valuation scenarios for GDC-0084, we assume that the programme is out-licensed to a marketing partner in mid-2020 after reporting PFS data from the Phase II trial in a deal that includes US\$120m in clinical and regulatory milestone payments (but differing upfront payments; we risk-adjust milestone payments in our forecasts).
-We also assume that Novogen pays a royalty of 10% of net sales to Genentech and that global sales for GBM reach US\$1,050m in 2030.
+In both valuation scenarios for GDC-0084, we assume that the program is out-licensed to a marketing partner in mid-2020 after reporting PFS data from the Phase II trial in a deal that includes \$120m in clinical and regulatory milestone payments (but differing upfront payments; we risk-adjust milestone payments in our forecasts).
+We also assume that Novogen pays a royalty of 10% of net sales to Genentech and that global sales for GBM reach \$1,050m in 2030.